-Chemistry: The Preliminary Examinations consist of one written examination focusing on an original research proposal on a topic outside their dissertation research, accompanied by a public presentation and oral defense.
+Chemistry: The Preliminary Examinations consist of two written examinations accompanied by an oral on the material of these examinations, and an oral defense of one research proposal submitted by the

+Ph.D. student.
 A period of longer than five weeks is permitted because of the special form of these examinations.